salvocamiolo/kmerCov/README.md

 ## How it works
 An example command will be

-python3 kmerCov.py read_1.fastq read_2.fastq condaDir cutoff
+python3 kmerCov.py read_1.fastq read_2.fastq condaDir cutoff outputFolder

 with condaDir being the full path the (mini)conda environment and cutoff is the minimum number of reads for which a genotype is detected.
 Two software must be installed in the conda environment: